serbyxp/qwik-cloudflare-d1-drizzle/README.md

   }
 }
 ```

-> Example schema provided in this Github Repo.

 Create a middleware in the `./src/routes/` directory you can call it whatever you want but refer to the docs for order of invocation, based on naming (ABC order, etc...).